 Though each transaction differs somewhat in appearance, every transaction screen is remarkably similar.
 This is because the Object-Oriented design behind XpertMart™ means that the software is very modular: if you know your way around one transaction (such as an Invoice) then you will quickly find your way around any other transaction (such as Purchase Orders, Returns and Out Slips).
 This chapter will discuss the basic design behind all transactions.
 Subsequent chapters will treat each transaction individually.

-a Header that contains information about the transaction;
+that contains information about the transaction; a Customer/Vendor

-a Customer/Vendor Subform; the Items Area where the items being added or subtracted
+Subform; the Items Area where the items being

-to inventory are listed; and the Footer with item
+added or subtracted to inventory are listed; and the Footer

 The toolbar at the top of every transaction screen is standardized: you will see the same 12 buttons appearing in the same order at the top of every transaction screen.
 Each of these buttons launches a specific function.
 You can either move the mouse over one of these buttons and click, or you can press the equivalent function key on your keyboard.
 The function of each button is explained below: